eromba/taskstep/README.md

 Project History
 ---

-TaskStep was originally designed by [Rob Lowcock](http://www.cunningtitle.com), who began the project in 2006.
-In March 2008, he handed it off to [eromba](https://www.github.com/eromba), after refactored much of the existing code base.
+TaskStep was originally designed by [Rob Lowcock](https://github.com/rob-lowcock), who began the project in 2006.
+In March 2008, he handed it off to [Ethan Romba](https://www.github.com/eromba), after refactored much of the existing code base.